 Crumlin Road Gaol Experience Belfast Travel Guide

 The Crumlin Road Gaol is a historic prison that opened in 1846 and served as a fully operational prison for 150 years.
 It is now open to the public for tours, concerts and events.
-Experience all aspects of the Gaol from the tunnel linking the courthouse on the other side of the Crumlin Road to the hanging cell, hospital and graveyard.
+Experience all aspects of the Gaol from the tunnel linking the courthouse on the other side of Crumlin Road to the hanging cell, hospital and graveyard.

-This Grade A listed jail has been witness to escapes, executions, hunger-strikes and riots, as well as births, deaths and marriages.
+This Grade A listed jail has been witness to escapes, executions, hunger strikes and riots, as well as births, deaths and marriages.
 Children from impoverished families, suffragettes, and political prisoners were among those incarcerated within its walls.

 Crumlin Road Gaol captures the imagination and is now a thought-provoking and memorable visitor attraction and a popular venue for conferences, concerts, and events.
 Hear stories of escapes, executions, deportations and WWII bombings at this historic Belfast Gaol.
 Visit our website for more information.

-Crumlin Road Gaol
+Front entrance of Crumlin Road Gaol in Belfast

-Crumlin Road Gaol | HM Prison
+Crumlin Road Gaol - HM Prison

 HM Prison Belfast, also known by its colloquial name, the Crum, is steeped in history and architectural significance.
 It is located on Crumlin Road in the north of Belfast, Northern Ireland and has been standing since the Victorian era.